Thumbs Up was recently featured on KSTP-TV, Minnesota Live and in the Elk River Star Newspaper.

 (Silent Impact, page 8)

-Now over a decade later, the impact of Joe Mauer inviting Mike Hally to his lunch room table is still being felt today.
+Now, over a decade later, the impact of Joe Mauer inviting Mike Hally to his lunch room table is still being felt today.
 “The act broke down barriers.
-It gave me confidence to meet other people.
+It gave me the confidence to meet other people.
 Joe taking me to lunch was a sign to all the other athletes that it was okay to be my friend.”
 Mike recalled.
 (Silent Impact, page 9)

 For inquiries or to learn more about the grant, please visit email info@thumbsupformentalhealth.org